storm-framework/disco/server/README.md

 ## Dependencies

 You need to have stack in your `$PATH` for the following to work.
-If you want to edit `Model.binah` you'll also need [binah-codegen](https://github.com/nilehmann/binah-codegen) see below for further instructinos.
+If you want to edit `Model.storm` you'll also need [storm-codegen](https://github.com/nilehmann/storm-codegen) see below for further instructinos.

 ## Build the code